This product is not available anymore. Back to home page.

 Peer reviewed articles

-Garrett, D.D., Skowron, A., Wiegert, S., Adolf, J., Dahle, C.L., Lindenberger, U., & Raz, N. (in press).
+Garrett, D.D., Skowron, A., Wiegert, S., Adolf, J., Dahle, C.L., Lindenberger, U., & Raz, N. (2021).
 Lost dynamics and the dynamics of loss: Longitudinal compression of brain signal variability is coupled with declines in functional integration and cognitive performance.
-Cerebral Cortex.
+Cerebral Cortex, 31, 5239–5252.Link

 Kosciessa, J.Q., Lindenberger, U., & Garrett, D.D.
 (2021).
 Thalamocortical excitability adjustments guide human perception under uncertainty.
 Nature Communications, 12:2430.
 Link